dino-rodriguez/optibnb/preprocessing/cleaning.md

 ![png](output_23_0.png)

-<p>After inspecting the data, we notice that `zipcode` and `city` are very correlated to each other - and both are also fairly correlated to latitude and longitude.
+After inspecting the data, we notice that `zipcode` and `city` are very correlated to each other - and both are also fairly correlated to latitude and longitude.
 Since these features are very messy, and have a high count of uniques (180+ for each) we will remove them.
 We also notice that the availability features (`availability_30`, `availability_60`, `availability_90`, and `availability_365`) are all highly correlated.
-We remove all but `availability_365`, as it is the least correlated to the other features.</p>
+We remove all but `availability_365`, as it is the least correlated to the other features.

 ```python